 Centralina members have access to numerous opportunities to shape our regional agenda and valuable resources to improve outcomes in their communities.
 Our member portal is a virtual hub to help your community better connect with the information and services we offer exclusively to members.
-We continuously add to this list and make note of new resources in our monthly newsletter and monthly grants news email.
+We continuously add to this list and make note of new resources in our monthly newsletter and the member portal.